Michelin: A Friendship That Went Sour

 As the new Michelin has the same mindset as the San Pellegrino World's 50 Best Restaurants when it comes to rating restaurants, the best of traditional restaurants and regional cooking is declining all over the world, with the notable exception of Japan, where the guide actually does a good job and salutes traditional fare, such as sushi houses, with three stars.
 One cannot understand why Michelin accepts to give high rankings to sushi and tempura houses, but shies away from acknowledging the excellence of many labor intensive and traditional dishes in its Western guides.
-Examples abound, such as “lievre a la royale”, “boeuf bourgignon”, “pithiviers de gibier”, “spaghetti bolognese”, “trippa alla romana”, “fabada asturiane”, “kokotxa pilpil”, “cordero lechal”, “paella” and so forth.
+Examples abound, such as “lievre a la royale”, “boeuf bourgignon”, “pithiviers de gibier”, “tagliatelle bolognese”, “trippa alla romana”, “fabada asturiane”, “kokotxa pilpil”, “cordero lechal”, “paella” and so forth.
 The cumulative result is that we just have fewer and fewer places that prepare such dishes with care, use and present great products, and respect tradition.
 One can now eat confused fare that is mistakenly-called paella in many restaurants in Spain, but a paella in Paco Gandia in Alicante is a masterpiece and is qualitatively different.
 I contend that the best paella of the planet deserves three stars in the sense that one should go out of one’s way to taste it.

 Take the example of Gerard Besson, a truffle specialist, in Paris.
 His “petit pain seche a la graisse de canard et garni de bons morceaux roules” (dried baguette with duck fat and about 80 grams of truffles bathed in a delicious port wine sauce reminiscent of the heyday of the French cuisine) that he was offering when Michelin demoted him, is still inscribed in my palate as one of the two best truffle dishes I have had in the last 15 years.
 He also cooked some of the most labor intensive and hard to prepare and delicious, classically inspired dishes, such as “oreiller de la belle aurore”, a crusted multi-layered dish that harked back to the dawn of French gastronomy and is unlike anything one can find today.
 When Michelin was a private company, astute inspectors awarded him with two stars.
 He never changed his cooking, but he lost both of his stars and closed down his namesake restaurant.